 In 1960, Southwest Potash corporation geologically mapped the central part of Dokis Township.
-This map can be found
+This map can be found with assessment file → AFRI 32D05NE0018

 In 1968, a geochemical study of the volcanic rocks surrounding area, including Dokis Township was conducted by W.H.
 Barager and published in the Canadian Journal of Earth Sciences.